VMware HTTP modify response

 Toxicity

-It defines the toxicity value added to the HTTP request.
+It specifies the toxicity value added to the HTTP request.
 Toxicity value defines the percentage of the total number of HTTP requests that are affected.
-You can tune it using the TOXICITY
+Tune it by using the TOXICITY

 environment variable.